donders-research-data-management/rdm-wiki/hpc-wiki/en/cluster_howto/access.md

 ## Disconnect VNC server

-To disconnect the VNC server, simply close the TurboVNC window in which the graphical desktop is displayed.
+To disconnect the VNC server, simply close the TigerVNC-viewer window in which the graphical desktop is displayed.
 The VNC server will remain available, and can be reused (re-connected) when you need to use the graphical desktop again in the future.

 Warning: __DO NOT__ logout the graphical desktop as it causes the VNC server become unaccessible afterwards.